Toddlers and preschoolers will have loads of fun making these simple spooky Halloween Wreaths to hang on the front door this October.

-We LOVE crafting for Halloween.
+We LOVE crafting for Halloween here in my daycare. .
 We’ve made so many fun and spooky spiders, monsters, mummies and ghosts in the weeks leading up to Halloween.

-Our latest Halloween craft is one of our simplest preschool Halloween projects yet.
-These simple Halloween Wreaths were fun to make, and easy enough that even the toddlers had no trouble crafting them up.
+Our latest Halloween craft is one of our easiest Halloween craft projects yet.
+These simple Halloween Wreaths were fun to make, and easy enough that even the toddlers had no trouble making them.

 Best of all, they use basic materials that you’ll already have around the house.